 Physical and psychological disabilities can limit the student’s ability to pursue studies.
 Disabilities affect the abilities to study in varying and individual ways.
 In order to facilitate studying, it is possible to apply to receive personal study arrangements.

 Nyyti students' support centre offers confidential counselling, support and an outsider's perspective on various situations in life, when you feel helpless or cannot cope alone.
 Nyyti's most popular services are web groups where various themes are discussed during the academic terms.

 The emergency number is 112.

-It is generally advised that you should have the abbreviation ICE (In Case of Emergency) included in the contact information of the persons, who you want to be contacted for example in case you get into an accident (for example ICE Jack or ICE Mum).
+It is generally advised to add the abbreviation ICE (In Case of Emergency) on your phone in the contact information of the persons, who you want to be contacted for example in case you get into an accident (for example ICE Jack or ICE Mum).
 This is also very important if you have severe allergies or some medication.

 Health care and medication

 Information about health care and medication.